 Ref # Project/ development Description and proposed timing Potential interaction with the project Strategic plans an d policies, growth areas and urban renewal corridors in proximity to WSI 14 Western Sydney Strategic Assessment The NSW Government has identified 4 areas for urban growth and other development ('nominated areas') and a series of major transport corridors within and outside the nominated areas to support the future growth of Western Sydney until 2056.
 The nominated areas comprise: Adjacent to WSI with potential to contribute to local and regional cumulative impacts.
 Western Sydney Aerotropolis (excluding where there is overlap with the existing South West Growth Area) Greater Macarthur Growth Area (GMAC) Greater Penrith to Eastern Creek Investigation Area (GPEC) Wilton Growth Area (Wilton).
 The major transport corridors comprise major road or rail projects within identified corridors and are identified in this table.
 Further discussion on the Western Sydney Strategic Assessment is provided in Section 22.4.7.
 15 Aerotropolis The Western Sydney Aerotropolis is a 11,200-hectare area surrounding WSI.
 The Aerotropolis will become a hub of industry and innovation, attracting local and global companies drawn to the Western Parkland City and WSI.
 Adjacent to WSI with potential to contribute to local and regional cumulative impacts.
 The Aerotropolis Precinct Plan (NSW DPE, 2023a) was finalised and announced as part of the Aerotropolis Planning Framework in March 2022.
-Following release of the Phase 2 Development Control Plan (DCP) (NSW DPE, 2022g), proponents can now prepare detailed development applications on land within the initial precincts of the Aerotropolis.
-Ongoing construction within the Aerotropolis is expected to continue beyond 2026.
-16 South West Growth Area The South West Growth Area (SWGA) is around 10,000-hectares adjoining the Western Sydney Aerotropolis where new greenfield communities are being established.
+Following release of the Phase 2 DCP (NSW DPE, 2022g), proponents can now prepare detailed development applications on land within the initial precincts of the Aerotropolis.
+Ongoing construction within Aerotropolis is expected to continue beyond 2026.
+16 South West Growth Area The South West Growth Area (SWGA) is approximately 10,000 hectares adjoining the Western Sydney Aerotropolis where new greenfield communities are being established.
 Adjacent to WSI with potential to contribute to local and regional To date, 9 precincts have been rezoned with a focus on providing new residential areas to support Western Sydney's growth.
-The NSW Government updated the Structure Plan for the SWGA in December 2022.
-In conjunction with the new Structure Plan, a new Ministerial Direction under section 9.1 of the Environmental Planning and Assessment Act 1979 (NSW)has been issued.
+The NSW Government has recently updated the Structure Plan for the SWGA.
+In conjunction with the new Structure Plan, a new Ministerial Direction under section 9.1 of the EP&A Act is being prepared.
 Ongoing development of the SWGA is expected to continue beyond 2026. cumulative impacts.